-Our Dallas-area patients often come to their consultation equipped with thorough questions about the process and procedure, which include:
+Our patients often come to their consultation equipped with thorough questions about the process and procedure, which include:

 Women can experience breast sag for a wide range of reasons.
 For example, pregnancy and nursing cause breasts to become larger.
 After nursing, the breasts contract to their original size.
 If the breast skin doesn’t also contract — as it often doesn’t — the breasts appear saggy.
-The same thing can happen to women who lose a large amount of weight, as this also causes the breasts to reduce in volume.
+The same thing can happen to women who gain and lose a large amount of weight, as this also causes the breasts to increase and then reduce in volume.
 Breast sag affects your entire silhouette and can even change the way that clothes fit on your body.

 If you’re not sure if you need a breast lift, you can try the “Pencil Test” in which you place a pencil in the crease below your breast.
 If the pencil stays in place when you remove your hand, you most likely need a breast lift.
 You can also judge the need for a lift by looking at your current nipple position.
 For example: